-Activating Event - What typically triggers this belief to show its ugly head?
+What usually triggers this limiting belief to show up?

-Belief - What is the actual belief?
-Sometimes this might not be the one that is obvious, so may need a bit of a dig into.
+What is the actual belief?
+Sometimes this might not be the one that is obvious, so may need dig down a few layers.

-Future - When and how could you test this new belief for yourself?
+When and how could you test this new belief for yourself?
+Try out.
+Experiment.
 Get into action.
+And see what happens.

 Do you find yourself limiting what you can and can’t do or be?
 Maybe underneath those rules is a belief keeping you caged in.
 What alternative could you believe about yourself to get you closer to the you of your dreams?

-If you need some 1:1 support to find out what beliefs you're holding onto, or how to exchange them for positive alternatives, book a coaching discovery call to find out how coaching could help.
+If you need some 1:1 support to help find out the negative beliefs you're holding onto, and how to exchange them for positive alternatives, book a coaching discovery call to find out how coaching could help.